jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (b) supply to the person who prepared the draft code a copy of the report made under paragraph (a).
 (3) Subsection (1) applies, with all necessary modifications, to the recommendations received by the Minister under subsection (2).
 (4) Where the Minister decides, under subsection (1)﻿(c) to decline to issue the code of welfare, the Minister must give to the National Animal Welfare Advisory Committee and to the person who prepared the code of welfare, the Minister's reasons for declining to issue the code of welfare.
+(4A) Standards and recommendations in a code of welfare issued under this section must be treated as complying with the purposes of this Act if the Minister is satisfied that they are needed to give effect to, or for consistency with, any of regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018.
+(4B) Recommendations in a report under subsection (2)﻿(a) must be treated as complying with the purposes of this Act if the National Animal Welfare Advisory Committee is satisfied that they are needed to give effect to, or for consistency with, any of regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018.
 (5) A code of welfare under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 76 Amendment or revocation of code of welfare